gregk27/GTMS/readme.md

  - **initScript:** The sql script to be run on initialization, this should clear any existing data and insert values for teams and match schedule.
 Refer to [Initializing Database](#initialising-database) for details.
  - **matchLength:** The length of a match, in seconds

+### Audio Settings
+The audio played by the system can be configured to play user-defined files at any point in the match.
+Configuration has the following properties:
+ - **leadTime:** Time in seconds to start audio prematurely, used to combat network latency
+ - **sequence:** Sequence of audio files to be played during the match
+#### Sequence
+Sequence is a list of audio files and timestamps.
+The server will instruct the aduio page to load the files at specified timestamps.
+Each entry has two properties:
+ - **time:** Time to start audio, match time remaining in seconds
+ - **source:** Path to audio file
 ### Scoreboard
 The scoreboard can be configured to display any combination of statistics across a number of pages.
 Configuration has the following properties:
  - **duration:** The duration each page is displayed before cycling, in seconds